Back

 Office of the Secretary of Higher Education

-The Office of the Secretary of Higher Education (OSHE) is responsible for the process to award a minimum of $250 million committed in the FY26 State Budget for higher education capital facilities.
-Grants to eligible New Jersey institutions of higher education will be funded from two of the revolving state-backed bond programs – the Higher Education Capital Improvement Fund (CIF) and the Higher Education Facilities Trust (HEFT) – formed to support higher education capital facilities projects.
-OSHE has determined that priority will be given to projects which address emergent “deferred maintenance” needs.
+The Office of the Secretary of Higher Education (OSHE) is responsible for the process to award $50 million committed in the FY26 State Budget for higher education capital facilities to New Jersey City University ("NJCU").
+For the Fall 2025 Cycle, NJCU, the only eligible institution, will be funded from two of the revolving state-backed bond programs - $1,142,675.12 will be available from the Higher Education Capital Improvement Fund (CIF) and $4,456,024.20 will be available from the Higher Education Facilities Trust (HEFT).
+These bond programs were formed to support higher education capital facilities projects.
+OSHE has determined that priority will be given to projects which address emergent "deferred maintenance" needs.

 Key Dates